LEIGH AND LEGH OF HIGH LEGH

 of Thomas Egerton of Tatton, born 15 January 1678, died 30 June 1720,

 buried Rostherne.
+She was the only daughter of the Hon.
+Thomas Egerton of Tatton Park, Cheshire, the third son of the 2nd Earl of Bridgewater.
 This couple had four sons and five daughters.
 This tree

 follows mainly the line of the eldest son, Egerton Leigh.